CraigS119/Craigs-Plants-P1/README.md

 ![Garden slider in contact me form](read-me/media/contact-page/contact-me-slider.png)

 ### Features to implement in the future

+These features were included in this project dur to resources and time constraints.
+In the future, I reccomend to include:

 - Blogs can be added to the page in order to make it more educational.
 This would provide added value as well as help with SEO
 - A subscribe page to a newsletter could be created in order to communicate with frequent users of the site.